HaddonCommunityLearningCentre/HaddonCommunityLearningCentre.github.io/_posts/2014-07-28-anaphylaxis.md

 ---
 layout: post
-title: "Anaphylaxis"
+title: Anaphylaxis
+category:
-category: articles
+  - articles
-tags: [sample-post, readability, test, intro]
+tags:
+  - "sample-post"
+  - readability
+  - test
+  - intro
+  - "sample-post,readability,test,intro"
 comments: true
 share: true
+published: true
+acfe: true
 ---

-Date: Saturday, TBC.

-*Dependent on sufficient bookings, requires a minimum of 10 enrolees*

-Time: 3PM - 5PM

-Cost: $60 - Must book and pay at *least one week prior* as pre-work has to be completed before class commencement.

-Description: To provide the knowledge to identify anaphylactic shock and the skills to manage an emergency with the use of an adrenaline auto-injector.
+This course is designed to provide the knowledge to identify Anaphylactic Shock and the skills to manage an emergency with the use of an adrenaline Auto-Injector.

+**DAY:** Monday

+**DATE:** March 23rd

+**TIME:** 3 am - 5 pm approx.

+**FEES:** $60.00 (book & pay at one week prior.

 *This course is required for those working in Children's Services and Education.*